hgeorgsch/armchar/ideas.md

 # Some ideas towards an ArM character generator

-These ideas assume an RDF data model and logic inference rules for the general reasoner in apache Jena.
+These ideas assume an RDF data model and logic inference rules for the general reasoner in Apache Jena (a Java API).

 An RDF document is a set of triplets, (subject, predicate, object).
 A set of triplets can be seen to form a graph, where the subjects